Solving for multi-class: a survey and synthesis: Nonhierarchical multi-class classification

 \subsection{Voting solution}

 In many other texts \citep{Allwein_etal2000,Hsu_Lin2002,Dietterich_Bakiri1995}, the class of the test point is determined by how close $\vec r$ is to each of the columns in $A$:

 where $\vec a^{(i)}$ is the $i$th column of $A$.
 For the norm, $||$, Hamming distance is frequently used, which is the number of bits that must be changed in a binary number in order for it to match another binary number.
 This assumes that each decision function returns only one of two values: $r_i \in \lbrace -1, +1 \rbrace$.
-If the coding matrix is strict, then: \begin{eqnnon} |\vec a^{(j)} - \vec r| = \sum_i \delta_{a_{ij} r_i} \end{eqnnon} where $\delta$ is the Kronecker delta.

-\citet{Allwein_etal2000} tailor the matric on the basis of the binary classifier used, each of which will return a different type of continuous decision function (that doesn't represent the difference in conditional probabilities).
-Note that there are numerous other functions besides Hamming distance, Euclidean distance or a dot product (see below) that can be used in place of the norm in Equation (\ref{distance_based_decoding}). \citet{Escalera_etal2010} explore thirteen different ones and find that on some datasets, the choice of loss function can make a significant difference.
+Many other loss functions besides Hamming distance, Euclidean distance or a dot product (see below) can be used in place of the norm in Equation (\ref{distance_based_decoding}). \citet{Allwein_etal2000} tailor the metric on the basis of the binary classifier used, each of which will return a different type of continuous decision function (none of which represent the difference in conditional probabilities). \citet{Escalera_etal2010} explore thirteen different ones and find that on some datasets, the choice of loss function can make a significant difference.

-Here we are assuming that the decision functions return an approximation of the difference in conditional probabilities of the binary classifier.
-In this case a more natural choice of metric is the Euclidian since it reduces to Equation (\ref{matrix_equation2} in the limiting case of an orthogonal, strict coding matrix.
+Here we are assuming that a decision functions returns an approximation of the difference in conditional probabilities of the binary classifier.
+In this case a more natural choice of metric is the Euclidian since it reduces to Equation (\ref{basic_system}) in the limiting case of an orthogonal, strict coding matrix \citep{Mills2019}.
 Expanding: \begin{eqnnon} c = \arg \min_i \left \lbrace |\vec a^{(i)}|^2 - 2 \vec a^{(i)} \cdot \vec r + |\vec r|^2 \right \rbrace \end{eqnnon} The length of $\vec r$ is independent of $i$, hence it can be eliminated from the expression.
 For the strict case, the length of each column will also be constant at $|\vec a^{(i)}|=\sqrt{n_p}$.
 Even for the non-strict case, we would expect the column lengths to be close for typical coding matrices; for instance, the column lengths are equal in the one-versus-one case.
 Eliminating these two terms produces a {\it voting} solution: \begin{eqnnon} c = \arg \max A^T \vec r \end{eqnnon} That is, if the sign of $r_i$ matches the $i$th element of the column, then a vote is cast in proportion to the size of $r_i$ for the class label corresponding to the column number.